 With most of these, you can see that they come in pairs of chords on neighboring keys and they get listed with the same root pitch.
 These chords are a comma apart and conventional notation doesn't notate commas.
 Which one you use depends on whether you want the minor triad's root to be in tune with the spiral of thirds that the major triads' roots follow or you want the minor triad to share pitches with its relative major.

 These 5-limit tunings fit really well with 16th century harmony.
+(The full seventh chords approximate 10:12:15:18 ratios.)
 These days there are other ways to do it.
-On of those is Pythagorean intonation: everything based on simple steps along the cycle of fifths.
+One of those is Pythagorean intonation: everything based on simple steps along the cycle of fifths.
 It's easy to play such chords on this keyboard, and if you want to you can work it out yourself.
 What I will show are 9-limit 6:7:9 triads.
 These have a minor third smaller than the 5-limit or Pythagorean tunings, and further from 12-equal.
 They have a nice sound and I'll show them here with an added major sixth to get 6:7:9:10.

 |The root pitch||The keys you press|